 The key to addressing cystitis naturally is to boost the immune system to help prevent recurring infections.
 What we can do at The Nutritional Therapy Clinic is give you detailed information on foods to avoid and what foods to increase in your diet, especially those that have particular immune boosting properties.
 This information will include, where necessary, recipes and information on healthy food choices from shops and restaurants.
 This is a condition that responds very well to nutrition and supplements.*

 *Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
 Any person suffering from conditions requiring medical attention, or who have symptoms that concern them, should consult a doctor.
 Testimonials on this site are examples of what we have done for other clients and of what some of our clients have said about us.
 However, we cannot guarantee the results in any case.
 Your results may vary and every situation is different.
 Please see our disclaimer section for further information.

-Call now for a no obligation chat, to find out how a nutrition can help you with cystitis.
+Call now for a no obligation chat, to find out how a nutrition can help you with cystitis and bladder infections.
 Appointments are available in Harley Street, London and Colchester, Essex, telephone 0203 907 6848 or email by clicking here